Skip to main content directly

 Knoll and U.S. Customs and Border Protection Partner to Protect Design Heritage

-The Company collaborated with CPD to develop processes that combat counterfeit design
+The Company collaborated with CBP to develop processes that combat counterfeit design

 As stewards of Florence Knoll’s pioneering notion of “total design”, Knoll represents coveted icons of Modernism by leading architects, artists and designers—Ludwig Mies van der Rohe, Eero Saarinen, Harry Bertoia, Warren Platner and Florence Knoll herself.
 Protecting these pieces—those which reflect the cultural zeitgeist and design heritage from the 1920s to the 1960s—is as relevant as ever.